Preparing for Online and Hybrid Learning

 Working, Teaching, and Taking Courses Remotely

-In the event face-to-face instruction is interrupted due to illness, isolation or restricted access to campus, the Office of Online Learning understands that many faculty need information on how to transition your face-to-face courses to online formats and many students need support in transitioning to taking online courses.
+In the event face-to-face instruction is interrupted due to illness, isolation or restricted access to campus, Southeastern Online understands that many faculty need information on how to transition your face-to-face courses to online formats and many students need support in transitioning to taking online courses.
 With preparation and planning, disruptions in course activity can be minimized and continuity in teaching and learning ensured.

 By utilizing the following resources, you can successfully complete your courses without interruption if they are transitioned to an online format.